MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 [KeywordSelector](./KeywordSelector)|The selector of all keywords in the campaign.
 &nbsp;|&nbsp;
 ## <a name="newadgroupbuilder"></a>newAdGroupBuilder
 Returns the ad group builder for this campaign.

-After the build() method on the builder is called, the ad group will be created for this campaign.
+When the build() method on the builder is called, the ad group will be created for this campaign.

 ### Returns:
 |Type|Description|